 Co/Lab is a new initiative for Portland’s Jewish community: Live and interactive public events, wide-ranging cultural presentations and performances, and rich educational opportunities.

-But here’s the thing: While Co/Lab is a place to explore Judaism, it’s not a synagogue or religious organization.
+Co/Lab gives you a new way to explore Jewish ideas and values.
+This is not your grandmother’s Judaism – but we bet she’d love it.
 Whatever your background or wherever you’re going: If you’re interested in exploring what Judaism has to say about our lives and our world, connecting with others and discovering something new, Co/Lab is for you.

 of events, gatherings, classes, and more